 Clinton and Ingham Department Of Veterans Affairs – Two different programs, the Michigan Veterans Trust Fund and Soldiers and Sailors Relief Fund can provide emergency financial assistance and cash grants for paying for utilities, food, housing expenses (rent/mortgage), and even clothing.
 5303 South Cedar Street, Lansing, Michigan 48911, call (517) 887-4331

 Ingham County branch of Michigan Department Of Human Services – The local office of the state of Michigan emergency financial assistance programs.
+The aid is for very low income families in the region.
 Programs include, but are not limited to, emergency assistance for utilities and heating bills if faced with a disconnection, food stamps, Medicaid, TANF, General Expense Assistance, Food, and much more.
-5303 South Cedar Street, Lansing, Michigan 48909, dial (517) 887-9400
+5303 South Cedar Street, Lansing, Michigan 48909, dial (517) 887-9400, or find more information.

 Tri-County Office On Aging – The elderly can access this 24 hour crisis program.
 Apply for up to $200 to pay for expenses such as utility disconnections/shut offs as well as emergency prescription medicines.
 Volunteer human service professionals provide staffing to the non-profit.
 5303 South Cedar Street Suite 1, Lansing, MI 48911-3800, call (517) 887-1440